 Skip to main content

-This document details our self-hosted media services stack, including configuration, resource allocation, and best practices.
+This document details the self-managed media services stack, including configuration, resource allocation, and best practices.

 Jellyfin